 Located in the town of Blarney in County Cork, Blarney Castle has been around since 1446, today a partial ruin where you can still tour many rooms and battlements as well as the castle gardens.
 The reason for its popularity, however, lies at the top, where you’ll find the Stone of Eloquence, more commonly known as the Blarney Stone.
 Over 300,000 people come here every year to be hung upside down over a hole in the parapet to kiss the stone, which legend states will give them the gift of eloquence or flattery.

-Visit County Clare in the Mid-West region of Ireland to see Bunratty Castle, a fifteenth-century tower house and the best-preserved medieval fortress in the country.
-Find art, furniture, and tapestries dating back to 1600 and attend themed banquets in the evenings.
-Alongside the castle, you’ll find Bunratty Folk Park, a kind of open-air museum featuring over 30 buildings that make up a reconstruction of a medieval village, complete with homes, shops, and streets.
+Visit County Clare in the Mid-West Region of Ireland to see Bunratty Castle, a 15th-century tower house and the best-preserved medieval fortress in the country.
+Find art, furniture and tapestries dating back to 1600 and attend themed banquets in the evenings.
+Alongside the castle, you’ll find Bunratty Folk Park, a kind of open-air museum featuring over 30 buildings that make up a reconstruction of a medieval village, complete with homes, shops and streets.

-With a million visitors a year, the Cliffs of Moher are Ireland’s most popular natural tourist attraction.
-Nearly 400 feet tall — and reaching a maximum height of over 700 feet — the shale and sandstone cliffs have rocks older than 300 million years, as well as approximately 30,000 birds from over 20 species who reside there.
-What the cliffs don’t have, however, are handrails, the lack of which has led to a number of deaths.
+With a million visitors a year, the Cliffs of Moher are Ireland’s most popular natural tourist attraction and make up one of the most stunning coasts in the world.
+Nearly 400 feet tall at their southern end and reaching a maximum height of over 700 feet in the north, the shale and sandstone cliffs have rocks older than 300 million years, as well as approximately 30,000 birds from over 20 species who reside there.

 The inauguration site of Ireland’s presidents today, Dublin Castle was the seat of administration for the U.K. government until 1922 when Ireland became independent.
-The castle and its complex are open to the public, outside of state functions, and visitors can see its grand halls, throne room, and state drawing room, dining room, and bedrooms.
+The castle and its complex are open to the public, outside of state functions, visitors can see its grand halls, throne room and state drawing room, dining room and bedrooms.

 Head to the northern coast of Northern Ireland where you’ll find Giant’s Causeway, an unusual yet popular spot where 40,000 basalt columns interlock to make up a scenic natural wonder that was declared a UNESCO World Heritage Site in 1986 and a national nature reserve in 1987.
 An ancient volcanic eruption was responsible for its formation, creating columns that are largely hexagonal, with some having four, five, seven, or eight sides and the tallest reaching nearly 40 feet.
 The name, however, comes from local legend which tells a tale in which the causeway was built by a giant.